-2a good breaker panel picture

-Theory of Operation

-Our sensing approach involves computing the current consumption in the home by inferring the current being drawn through the main lines coming in the home at the breaker panel.
-In general most homes in the U.S. have split electrical service where 180 degrees apart from each other.
-Industrial buildings usually have three-phase service where three phases are 120 degrees apart from each other.
-In either case, we need to predict the current flowing through all the legs.
-The field generated from the legs or phases allows us to estimate the current flow through each leg separately, which radiates a few centimeters from the wire and even through the layer of sheet metal.
-In the ideal situation, magnetic field scales linearly with the current.
-However this relationship is not as simple in practice because of fields from all neighboring wires, reflected magnetic fields, and magnetic nonlinearities of the sheet metal etc.
+Figure 2: Interior of a typical U.S. three-phase breaker panel.
+Three main feeds are connected to the bas bar.
+Split-phase systems have two electrical feeds instead of three.

-To sense the radiated magnetic field, weoutside the breaker panel.o convert this sensed magnetic field to current, we need transfer function.a calibrator in an electrical outlet that pulls known amount of load at a given time and the sensor senses the change occurr in the magnetic field due to that load.
-At first we create an initial transfer function using this collected calibration data which only works for a small range of magnetic field values.
-We store this range as calibrated region and start keeping track of the present magnetic sensor values.
-Now these values will change due to appliances turning on or off in a house. these values reach an
+To sense the radiated magnetic field, we use a set of magnetic pickup sensors placed on the outside of a breaker panel.
+To convert this sensed magnetic field to current, we need to determine a transfer function, i.e., given the sensed magnetic flux, determine what the underlying current flow in the main leg is that induces the flux.
+We infer this function using a calibrator plugged in an electrical outlet that draws a known amount of current (by powering a resistive load) at a given time while the sensor senses the change occurring in the magnetic field due to that current draw.
+In practice, we imagine the calibrator embedded in an in-home energy display.

+At first we create an initial transfer function using this collected calibration data which only works for a small range (limited to the range of loads the calibrator can provide) of magnetic field values.
+We store this range as calibrated region while keeping track of the present magnetic sensor values.
+These values change over time as appliances are used in a home.
+Every time these values reach an un-calibrated region, the calibrator is commanded to pull a small load.
+The difference in the observed magnetic field signal at that level is used to update the transfer function.

-In the rest of the Section, we describe the hardware and software implementation of our approach in detail.
-Mostly we focus on the intuition behind using a machine-learning model and describe the use of it in creating a dynamic transfer function.
-It should be noted that during the rest of the description, we assume a home environment having two-phase setting.
-But our system three-phase industrial setting.
+In the rest of this section, we describe the hardware and software of our prototype implementation.
+We primarily focus on the intuition behind using a machine-learning model and describe its use in creating a dynamic transfer function.
+It should be noted that during the rest of the description, we assume a home environment having two-phase power supply, however our system scales to a three-phase industrial setting as well.

 Hardware

-Our prototype system consists of two components: Sensor unit and Calibration unit.
-Figure 3 (a) shows a sample placement of the sensor unit on a breaker panel.
-The data from this unit is collected using a DAQ (we use NI USB-6259) connected to a laptop.
+Our prototype system consists of two components: a Sensor unit and a Calibration unit.
+Figure 1 shows a sample placement of the sensor unit on a breaker panel.
+The data from this unit is collected using a DAQ (National Instruments USB-6259) connected to a laptop.
 Figure 4 (a) shows a calibration unit installed in an electrical outlet.
 The calibration unit is also connected to the same laptop.
 The laptop sends the control logic to the calibration unit based on the captured data from DAQ.